shivannis/xandr-docs-public/xandr-docs/articles/monetize/seller-video-error-report.md

 ---
 title: Seller Video Error Report
-description: The Seller Video Error Report gives insight into video errors. their causes, and can be used to troubleshoot video settings. ms.date: 10/28/2023
+description: The Seller Video Error Report gives insights into video errors, their causes, and how they can be used to troubleshoot video settings. ms.date: 10/28/2023
 ---